sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2FlashLoan.md

 Emits a {FlashLoan} event.
 Requirements:

-- The call must not be a delegate call.
+- Must not be delegate called.
-- All from {flashFee}.
+- Refer to the requirements in {flashFee}.
 - `amount` must be less than 2^128.
 - `fee` must be less than 2^128.
 - `amount` must not exceed the liquidity available for `asset`.
 - `msg.sender` must allow this contract to spend at least `amount + fee` assets.
-- `receiver` implementation of {IERC3156FlashBorrower-onFlashLoan} must return `CALLBACK_SUCCESS`.
+- `receiver` implementation of {IERC3156FlashBorrower.onFlashLoan} must return `CALLBACK_SUCCESS`.

 ```solidity
 function flashLoan(